sashutosh/postgresql_meta/README.md

 # postgresql_meta

-This repo contains postgresql queries tht I have found useful for debugging, maintenance, management of postgresql database
+This repo contains postgresql queries that I have found useful for debugging, maintenance, management of postgresql database

 1. List all open connections to the database.

-> Useful to find out connection leaks of an application connecting to DB
+>> Useful to find out connection leaks of an application connecting to DB

-> SELECT
+>> **_SELECT
     pid
     ,datname
     ,usename